Inovayt’s guide to managing your super

 Managing your own super fund also means you can choose and control where your retirement savings are invested.

-Inovayt’s Financial Planner, Luke Mase, shared that one of the main reasons people often come to him is: “Situations where people can buy and invest in property through their SMSF, which you can’t do in an industry super fund”.
+Inovayt’s Financial Advisor Melbourne, Luke Mase, shared that one of the main reasons people often come to him is: “Situations where people can buy and invest in property through their SMSF, which you can’t do in an industry super fund”.